 You want a successful massage practice.
 Your first step is to create a massage therapy business plan.

-If you think business plans are tedious, look at a massage practitioner business plan as a living guide to get you from where you are to where you want to go.
+If you think business plans are tedious, look at your business plan as a living guide to get you from where you are to where you want to go.
 You can change your plan as your practice develops, but without a guide to building your business, you're more likely to become one of the many massage therapists who quit the profession in less than five years.

 Massage photos with steps of how to write a massage therapy business plan.